-The Australian Counselling Association (ACA) is the premier peak body for counsellors and psychotherapists in Australia.
+The Australian Counselling Association (ACA) is the largest peak body for Counsellors and Psychotherapists in Australia.

 ACA’s objectives include: